ciefa/telegram-channel-to-farcaster-bot/README.md

 You will need the channel_id of your Telegram channel, too.
 I got mine by forwarding a message from my channel to the @JsonDumpBot bot.

-## Channels and adding more channels
+## Adding more channels

-You can cast into a channel if you type "/" followed by a channel name AFTER you have added the channel to the channel_mapping.

-For example, if you want to cast "Hello World" into the /gaming channel, you type the following into your Telegram channel:

-/gaming Hello World

-To add more channels, head into the script.py code and add channels to the channel_mapping.
+To add more channels, head into the bot.py code and add channels to CHANNEL_MAP.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.